 She was barefoot, fleeing what remained of her home in a three storey apartment block.
 Part of the block's facade had gone, the roof collapsed.
-There were still people inside.'No choice'
+There were still people inside.

 Men climbed up the outside of the building, scrambling over the steep slope of the fallen roof.
 They searched frantically for a gap in the masonry, tugging at lumps of rubble.